1 9 8 2 – 1 9 9 3 (NBC USA)

 One of the most popular elements in Dave’s repertoire was the “Top Ten List.”
 Announced nightly by Dave, this list “express from the home office in Sioux City Iowa”, featured an absurdly comic perspective on current events and public controversies.

-Other specialty bits included sketches such as “Small Town News” during which Dave read dorky or ironic headlines from actual small town newspapers, and “Would You Like to Use the Phone?”, in which Dave invited a member of the studio audience to his desk and offered to place a phone call to someone they knew.
+Other speciality bits included sketches such as “Small Town News” during which Dave read dorky or ironic headlines from actual small-town newspapers, and “Would You Like to Use the Phone?”, in which Dave invited a member of the studio audience to his desk and offered to place a phone call to someone they knew.

 Letterman sent his mother, known to fans as “Dave’s Mom” to the 1994 Winter Olympics in Lillehammer, Norway where she interviewed First Lady Hillary Clinton and skater Nancy Kerrigan for the Late Show.